 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-What is a quadratic equation?
-A quadratic equation is any function that has the form:
+A quadratic equation is any function that has the form: ax2

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

-In contrast to solving a linear equation, solving a quadratic equation requires a few more steps.
-However, you have this handy-dandy quadratic equation solver.
-Acutally, quadratic equations can be reliably solved using the quadratic formula
+Solving a linear equation is relatively basic.
+Solving a quadratic equation requires some more advanced mathematics.
+Fortunately, you have this handy-dandy quadratic equation calculator.
+All kidding aside, quadratic equations can be quickly solved using the quadratic formula

-, which is the same technique used by this quadratic equation solver.
+, which is the same technique used by this quadratic equation calculator.
 Try it, and it will explain each of the steps to you.
-The quadratic formula is:
+The quadratic formula is written:

 Solving a quadratic equation will always result in 2 solutions for x.
 These solutions are called roots.
 These roots may both be real numbers or, they may both be complex numbers.
-Under extraordinary circumstances, the two roots may have the same value, producing one solution for x.
+Under extraordinary circumstances, the two roots may equal each other, meaning there will only be one solution for x.

-We this quadratic equation solver is useful to you.
-We encourage you to try it with different values, and to read the explanation for how to reach your answer.
+We this quadratic equation calculator is useful to you.
+We hope the explanations showing how you can solve the equation yourself are educational and helpful.
 But we totally understand if you just want to use it to find the answers you're looking for.
-Thank you for using Quadratic-Equation-Calculator.com.
+Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.